ClementMJ/NewChatbot/README.md

 •	If you want: "Search a cocktail by name", you can write: "Tell me more about the Margarita cocktail".
 •	Or if you want: "One of the most popular cocktails", you can write: "Give me a popular cocktail".

+##How to connect ? :

+Firstly you need to download our code.
+Now you have to run server.js using nodemon
+In order to get messenger be able to interact with our code, we have to set a public url with ngrok.
+To do so, download it and write in an new console ngrok http 3000(this the port where our api is listening).
+With this public url you have to set up in facebook developer a back up url and connect the wit.ai service.
+Finally you can go on facebook on this url: https://www.facebook.com/New_Chatbot-106581561513289/ and try to interact with our chatbot.